SwiftGL/SwiftGL/README.md

 ## SwiftGL resource management

-Currently, only BMP importing is working.
+Currently, BMP and GIF importing is working.
 But the framework for this is comprehensive so adding more decoders is straightforward.
 ```
 import SwiftGLres
-let loader = SGLImageLoader(fromFile: "/Users/dturnbull/Desktop/buildingtex.bmp")
+let loader = SGLImageLoader(fromFile: "/path/to/file.bmp")
 assert(loader.error == nil, loader.error!)
 // You can inspect info like loader.decoder!.channels here.
 // Images are automatically converted to fit any SGLImageType provided.
 let image = SGLImageRGB<UInt8>(loader)
 assert(loader.error == nil, loader.error!)
 ```
-Future decoders will include: GIF, HDR, JPEG, PIC, PNG, PNM, PSD, TGA.
+Future decoders will include: HDR, JPEG, PIC, PNG, PNM, PSD, TGA.

 ## Performance Considerations